 Discover even more places to feed your tribe.

-Ransoms Tearoom and Restaurant is a place where you can have breakfast, brunch, lunch and tea in one unifying, buzzing and friendly atmosphere.
+Enjoy breakfast, brunch, lunch and tea in one unifying, buzzing and friendly atmosphere.
 You may choose a delicious sandwich with a cup of coffee, or you may prefer a full three course menu with wine, there is no wrong choice... but don't forget to try the homemade cakes!

-Beresford Street Kitchen is a unique café and social enterprise providing training and employment for people with learning difficulties and autism.
+Beresford Street Kitchen is a unique café and social enterprise providing training and employment for people with learning difficulties and /or autism.
 Beresford Street Kitchen is a busy café, meeting point and social hub located St. Helier's bustling town centre.